taikoxyz/taiko-mono/packages/website/docs/intro/faq.md

 ## What is a ZK-SNARK?

 A Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (ZK-SNARK) is a type of zero-knowledge proof in which one party can demonstrate the possesion of certain information without revealing the information itself and having any direct communication between the party providing the proof and the party verifying it.
-ZK-SNARKs are known to be lighter than zkSTARKs and take less time to verify.
+ZK-SNARKs are known to be lighter than ZK-STARKs and take less time to verify.
 They also require less gas, offering cheaper transactions.

 [Learn more about ZK-SNARKs]( https://ethereum.org/en/zero-knowledge-proofs/#zk-snarks)